Noble and Greenough School Course Catalog

 The Science of Well-Being:

 In this semester-long course, Class IV students will explore what the field of psychology teaches us about how to be happier, how to feel less stressed, and how to thrive in high school.
 We will discuss all of the things that we mistakenly believe will bring us happiness and the various ways our minds lie to us about what we think we want.
-Together, we will learn and practice several techniques that have been scientifically proven to 'rewire' our brains to increase our overall happiness and well-being.
+Together, we will learn and practice several techniques that have been scientifically proven to 'rewire' our brains to increase our overall happiness and well-being.- Open To: IV

-• Term Offered: Fall Only
+- Term Offered: Fall Only

 Personal Development IV